eNMS-automation/eNMS/docs/events/cli.rst

 CLI interface
 =============

-eNMS has a CLI interface available for developers, with the following operations:
+eNMS has a CLI interface with the following operations:

 Fetch an object from the database
 ----------------------------------